-- and preparing the materials to be cut.

-- Performs all measuring, layout of angle and should be in direct contact with the shore assembly team Measure via portable radio to eliminate miscommunications on dimensions, etc.
+- a.
+The Layout is in charge of setting up the cutting station and preparing the materials to be cut. - Performs all measuring, layout of angle and should be in direct contact with the shore assembly team Measure via portable radio to eliminate miscommunications on dimensions, etc. - b.

-- b.
 The Cutter cuts the shoring material.